mainmatter/git-workshop/slides/git-workshop.md

 » git fetch origin
 » git status
 On branch my-branch
-Your branch is up to date with 'origin/multiplication'.
+Your branch is up to date with 'origin/my-branch'.

 nothing to commit, working tree clean
 » git rebase origin/main
 » git status
-On branch multiplication
+On branch my-branch
-Your branch and 'origin/multiplication' have diverged, and have 7 and 4 different commits each, respectively.
+Your branch and 'origin/my-branch' have diverged, and have 7 and 4 different commits each, respectively.

 nothing to commit, working tree clean